 I really love this time of year.
 The lull that we have around the holidays gives me the chance to reflect on the previous year and set my sights on the great opportunities that lie in the year ahead.
 Plus, there’s something so refreshing about having a whole year spread out before me with nothing but possibilities!
 January is a time for setting goals for myself and for my business.
 It gives me direction and helps me stay aligned with my mission and vision (I have a personal mission and vision as well as for my business.).

-This year, I wasted no time in setting clear and measurable goals for 2012 and communicating those goals to my team members.
+This year, I wasted no time in setting clear and measurable goals for 2012.
+I communicate those goals to my team members.
 After all, if they all know the goals, they’ll be in a much better position to contribute to the achievements.

 The year 2012 is pivotal in healthcare as value-based purchasing takes hold and incentive payments become a reality.
 I’m sensing a bit of panic as hospital leaders estimate what their HCAHPS patient satisfaction rates will mean in terms of reimbursement.
 We’re down to the 11th hour and organizations that haven’t moved the HCAHPS bar are panicking.